valhuber/python-rules/README-long.md

 multi-table transactions -
 key paths of copy, formula, constraint, sum and event rules.

 Not complete, under active development.
-Key remaining items include delete, and fix constraint messages with Flask / Flask AppBuilder.
+Key remaining items delete, and fix constraint messages with Flask / Flask AppBuilder.

 Ready to explore and provide feedback